-The residential program is valuable to students who need additional structure or who live too far away for a daily commute to school.
-A number of faculty members and, in some cases, faculty families, make their homes on campus and supervise the dormitories.
-There are two faculty members and a maximum of 16 students on every dorm floor.
-Students arrive as early as Sunday evening and stay through Friday afternoon; on weekends, residential students return home to their families and friends.
+Dedicated faculty members, and in some cases faculty families, make their homes on campus and develop strong relationships with the boarders, offering supervision, academic support, and an extended family.
+Two faculty members are assigned a maximum of 16 students on every dorm floor.
+Students arrive as early as Sunday evening and stay through Friday afternoon.
+On weekends, students return home to their families, friends, or host families.

-Harvey students and teachers build relationships in and out of the classroom, but the residential faculty and students can further those relationships through the boarding program.
-The residential program also furthers Harvey’s mission of encouraging students to find the best of what is within them and to develop the confidence and ability to lead and to try new things and master them.
+The residential program fosters academic and social development, and encourages students to find the best of what is within them to develop the confidence and ability to lead and to try new things and master them.